Power BI security white paper

 - Sensitivity labels persist when a Power BI report is embedded in Teams, SharePoint, or a secure website.
 This helps organizations maintain classification and protection upon export when embedding Power BI content.

-- Label inheritance upon the creation of new content in the Power BI service ensures that labels applied to datasets or datamarts in the Power BI service will be applied to new content created on top of those datasets and datamarts.
+- Label inheritance upon the creation of new content in the Power BI service ensures that labels applied to semantic models or datamarts in the Power BI service will be applied to new content created on top of those semantic models and datamarts.

 - Power BI admin scan APIs can extract a Power BI item's sensitivity label, enabling Power BI and InfoSec admins to monitor labeling in the Power BI service and produce executive reports.